Solvable vs. Perpetual Problems in Relationships

 Dr Stacey

 Being in an intimate relationship for the long haul is both challenging and demanding.
-As you and your spouse encounter new experiences and grow through the journey of life, the challenge of maintaining an intimate and rewarding relationship becomes very real.
+As you and your spouse encounter new experiences and grow through life, the challenge of maintaining an intimate and rewarding relationship becomes very real.
 It’s so easy to get lost in the busyness of day-to-day life that the stresses of dealing with family, earning a living, and managing a household can often leave couples with no space for themselves or their relationships.
 All long-term relationships inevitably encounter issues over time.
-Couples may find themselves arguing more and communicating less or living separate emotional lives.
+Over time, couples may find themselves arguing more and communicating less, ultimately living separate emotional lives.

 Problems in Intimate Relationships

-How couples manage the problems in their relationships is a key aspect to long-term relationship success.
-Based on the work of renowned marriage experts John and Julie Gottman, this article explores some basic key understandings essential to managing problems in your intimate relationships.
+How couples manage the problems in their relationships is a key aspect of long-term relationship success.
+Based on the work of renowned marriage experts John and Julie Gottman, we’ll explore some basic key understandings essential to managing problems in your intimate relationships.

-Research conducted by the Gottman Institute indicates that 69% of problems that couples have conflict about are actually perpetual or unsolvable problems.
-These kinds of problems are unique to each couple and are based on core differences between the couple, hinging on personality or lifestyle requirements.
+Research conducted by the Gottman Institute indicates that 69% of problems that couples have conflict about are perpetual or unsolvable problems.
+These kinds of problems are unique to each couple, are based on their core differences, and are subject to personality or lifestyle requirements.

 For instance, if your partner is very extroverted and enjoys socializing and you are more of an introvert and homebody, these differences could repeatedly generate conflict.
 When these issues are mishandled, the conflict can become what Gottman terms “gridlocked” with a couple discussing these issues repeatedly but getting nowhere.
 This cycle of unsolvable perpetual conflict can ultimately lead to emotional disconnection.